haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

   <summary style="bold">
     <b><i>See answer</i></b> <i class="material-icons">expand_more</i>
   </summary>
-The most enriching mutation is S150W with -3.69 ΔΔG score.
+The most enriching mutation is S150W with a -3.69 ΔΔG score.
 </details>
 <br>